bonsai-rx/bonsai-rx.github.io/README.md

 The MIT License (MIT)

-Copyright (c) 2022 Bonsai Foundation CIC
+Copyright (c) 2024 Bonsai Foundation CIC and Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal